Daplugg23/zotify/README.md

   - Downloads synced lyrics from the source
   - Option to download in real time to appear more legitimate***
   - Supports multiple audio formats
-  - Download directly from URL or use built-in in search
+  - Download directly from URL or use built-in search
   - Bulk downloads from a list of URLs in a text file or parsed directly as arguments
+  - Improved Unicode handling for URLs and search queries
+  - Enhanced metadata handling and customization options
+  - Flexible file and folder naming conventions

 *Free accounts are limited to 160kbps. \
 **Audio files are NOT substituted with ones from other sources such as YouTube or Deezer, they are sourced directly. \